pneuvial/lmfdp/README.md

 ## Dependencies <a name="dependencies"></a>

-### RFTtoolbox <a name="rftbox"></a>
+### pyrft <a name="rftbox"></a>
-In order to run most of this code you will need the RFTtoolbox package.
-This can be downloaded at: https://github.com/sjdavenport/RFTtoolbox.
-This package is used to generate the simulations, perform RFT inference and perform general inference on local maxima.
+In order to run some of this code you will need the pyrft python package.
+This can be downloaded at: https://github.com/sjdavenport/pyrft.
+This package is used to bootstrap the data, perform FDP control and run simulations.

-### MATLAB
-All code was run in matlab2019b.

 ### export_fig
 Figures were printed to pdfs using the export_fig matlab package.
 This can be downloaded at https://uk.mathworks.com/matlabcentral/fileexchange/23629-export_fig

+If you have any difficulties getting this code to run or have any questions feel free to get in touch with me at sdavenport(AT)ucsd.edu or via twitter [@BrainStatsSam](https://twitter.com/BrainStatsSam).